-DLD grants the Client a personal, non-transferable and non-exclusive right to use the Platform for the purposes of its business and for the duration of the Contract.
-The right of use is granted for the version of the Platform existing on the date of subscription and for the developments provided during the term of the subscription.
-This right of use is strictly limited to (i) the Users and (ii) the Client’s legal entities listed as beneficiaries in the CDB.
+DLD grants the Client a personal, non-transferable, and non-exclusive right to use the Platform for its business and the duration of the Contract.
+The right of use is granted for the version of the Platform existing on the date of subscription and for the developments provided during the subscription term.
+This right of use is strictly limited to (i) the Users and (ii) the Client’s legal entities listed as beneficiaries in the C.D.B.

-The User is prohibited from carrying out :
+The User is prohibited from carrying out the following:

-- Any temporary or permanent reproduction of the Platform, its screen pages, the sequence of these, the drafting and presentation of the questionnaires which are not directly dictated by the text of the regulations, with the exception of the standard clauses and mentions which are offered for downloading;
+- Any temporary or permanent reproduction of the Platform, its screen pages, the sequence of these, the drafting and presentation of the questionnaires which are not directly dictated by the text of the regulations, except the standard clauses and mentions which are offered for download

-- Any insertion of screens or intermediate devices to change the number of authorized Users; and
+- Any insertion of screens or intermediate devices to change the number of authorized Users

-- Any intrusion, intrusion test on the Platform without having notified DLD and obtained its prior consent.
+- Any intrusion test on the Platform without having notified D.L.D. and obtained its prior consent

-Notwithstanding the previous paragraph, with regard to Clients who act on behalf of their own clients, in particular as outsourced DPO, the latter acquire the right to make the Platform available to them for the purposes of their outsourced compliance missions.
+Notwithstanding the previous paragraph, concerning Clients who act on behalf of their clients, particularly as outsourced D.P.O., the latter acquires the right to make the Platform available to them for their outsourced compliance missions.

 User or client property

-The User declares that he/she has the necessary authorisations for the use and exploitation of the Client Data, so that he/she grants DLD a right of use over this Client Data, solely for the purposes of hosting and corrective and evolutionary maintenance of the Platform.
+The User declares that they have the necessary authorisations for using and exploiting the Client Data to grant D.L.D. a right of use over this Client Data, solely for hosting and corrective and evolutionary maintenance of the Platform.

-The processing register as fed by the User as well as the reports published from the Platform are and remain the property of the Client.
+The processing register as fed by the User and the reports published from the Platform remain the property of the Client.

 Ownership of Data Legal Drive: Platform and content

-DLD or its partners retain exclusive ownership of the pre-existing means, tools, inventions, frameworks, connectors, APIs, methods and know-how, born or developed by them in the course of executing the subscription, whether or not they are subject to specific protection (copyright, patent, trademark, licence, etc.) as well as of any software published or acquired by them which is used in the context of the subscription.
+D.L.D. or its partners retain exclusive ownership of the pre-existing means, tools, inventions, frameworks, connectors, APIs, methods, and know-how born or developed by them in the course of executing the subscription, whether or not they are subject to specific protection (copyright, patent, trademark, license, etc.) as well as of any software published or acquired by them which is used in the context of the subscription.

-In any event, the Platform remains the full and exclusive property of DLD or its partners (including its settings, functions, screens, questionnaires, data dictionaries and legal content).
-DLD is and remains the sole owner of the rights to its trademarks, logos and resources.
+In any event, the Platform remains the entire and exclusive property of D.L.D. or its partners (including its settings, functions, screens, questionnaires, data dictionaries, and legal content).
+D.L.D. is and remains the sole owner of the rights to its trademarks, logos, and resources.

-Under no circumstances may the present agreement have the effect of transferring to the User any intellectual property rights whatsoever on the Platform beyond the right of use granted.
-The User undertakes to keep intact any mention of intellectual property appearing on the Platform and, more generally, to refrain from any act that may directly or indirectly infringe the rights and image of DLD.
+Under no circumstances may the present agreement have the effect of transferring to the User any intellectual property rights on the Platform beyond the right of use granted.
+The User undertakes to keep intact any mention of the intellectual property appearing on the Platform and, more generally, to refrain from any act that may directly or indirectly infringe the rights and image of D.L.D.

-The Client shall take all useful information and prevention measures with regard to Users to avoid any infringement of DLD’s rights.
+The Client shall take all helpful information and prevention measures concerning Users to avoid any infringement of D.L.D.’s rights.

 Use of tools provided by Data Legal Drive

-As part of the provision of the Platform by DLD, the Client may be required to use tools provided by DLD.
-In this case, the Client certifies that it will only use these tools for the purpose of providing the solution, to the exclusion of any third party use.
+As part of the provision of the Platform by D.L.D., the Client may be required to use tools provided by D.L.D.
+In this case, the Client certifies that it will only use these tools to provide the solution, excluding third-party use.

-Consequently, no guarantee is given by DLD in the use of these tools outside the performance of this Contract.
+Consequently, no guarantee is given by D.L.D. in using these tools outside the performance of this Contract.

-DLD undertakes to keep all Client Data confidential and to use it only for the purpose of enabling the Client and the User to use the Platform in accordance with the contractual conditions in force between DLD and the Client.
+D.L.D. undertakes to keep all Client Data confidential and to use it only to enable the Client and the User to use the Platform following the contractual conditions in force between D.L.D. and the Client.

-The User undertakes to keep all information received from DLD confidential, not to disclose DLD’s confidential information to any third party and to use DLD’s confidential information only for the purpose of exercising its rights and fulfilling its obligations hereunder.
-Insofar as necessary, the source codes and interfaces of the Platform as well as the questionnaires and dictionaries of the Platform constitute confidential information.
+The User undertakes to keep all information received from D.L.D. confidential, not disclose D.L.D.’s confidential information to any third party, and to use D.L.D.’s confidential information only to exercise its rights and fulfill its obligations.
+Insofar as necessary, the source codes and interfaces of the Platform as well as the questionnaires and dictionaries of the Platform, constitute confidential information.

-Notwithstanding the foregoing, neither Party shall have any obligation whatsoever with respect to information that (i) has entered the public domain through no fault of the receiving Party; (ii) is independently developed by the receiving Party; (iii) is known to the receiving Party prior to disclosure by the other Party; or (iv) legitimately received from a third party not subject to an obligation of confidentiality; or (v) required to be disclosed by law or court order (in which case it shall be disclosed only to the extent required and after written notice to the providing Party).
+Notwithstanding the preceding, neither Party shall have any obligation whatsoever concerning information that (i) has entered the public domain through no fault of the receiving Party; (ii) is independently developed by the receiving Party; (iii) is known to the receiving Party before disclosure by the other Party; or (iv) legitimately received from a third party not subject to an obligation of confidentiality, or (v) required to be disclosed by law or court order (in which case it shall be disclosed only to the extent required and after written notice to the providing Party).

-The obligations of the Parties in respect of the Confidential Information shall remain in force throughout the duration of the contractual relationship and after its termination, so long as the information concerned remains confidential to the disclosing Party and, in any event, for a period of five (5) years after the termination of the Contract.
+The obligations of the Parties in respect of the Confidential Information shall remain in force throughout the contractual relationship and after its termination, so long as the information concerned remains confidential to the disclosing Party and, in any event, for five (5) years after the termination of the Contract.

 The Parties undertake to comply with their respective obligations under the Regulations.

-In the context of the subscription, the Client acts as the controller of the personal data imported by the User into the Platform, and DLD acts as a subcontractor on behalf of the Client.
+In the subscription context, the Client acts as the controller of the personal data imported by the User into the Platform, and D.L.D. acts as a subcontractor on behalf of the Client.

-Where necessary, Personal Data is stored and processed by DLD (i) for the duration of the subscription only, (ii) on secure servers located exclusively in France, (iii) for the above-mentioned purposes only and (iv) is not transferred outside French territory.
+Where necessary, Personal Data is stored and processed by D.L.D. (i) for the duration of the subscription only, (ii) on secure servers located exclusively in France, (iii) for the purposes mentioned above only, and (iv) is not transferred outside French territory.

-DLD informs the Client that it (i) uses a French subcontractor to host the Platform (SCALEWAY SAS, Iliad Group) which processes the Personal Data for technical purposes only, and that (ii) in the event of an order by the Client for additional services described in Article 3 of the GTC, DLD may use subcontractors likely to have access to the Personal Data (hereinafter, together, the “Subcontractors”).
-DLD undertakes to ensure that these Subcontractors comply with the Regulations.
-In addition, DLD will endeavour to engage only subcontractors established within the European Union.
-In the event of the addition or replacement of a Subcontractor, DLD will inform the Client in writing, who will then have 30 days to present his objections based on a legitimate reason.
+D.L.D. informs the Client that it (i) uses a French subcontractor to host the Platform (SCALEWAY SAS, Iliad Group), which processes the Personal Data for technical purposes only, and that (ii) in the event of an order by the Client for additional services described in Article 3 of the G.T.C., D.L.D. may use subcontractors likely to have access to the Personal Data (hereinafter, together, the “Subcontractors”).
+D.L.D. undertakes to ensure that these Subcontractors comply with the Regulations.
+In addition, D.L.D. will endeavor to engage only subcontractors established within the European Union.
+In the event of the addition or replacement of a Subcontractor, D.L.D. will inform the Client in writing, who will then have 30 days to present his objections based on a legitimate reason.
 If no objection is made within this period, the Subcontractor is deemed to have been accepted by the Client.
-In the event of acceptance of the Subcontractor, DLD undertakes in any event to comply with Article 28 of the General Data Protection Regulation.
+In the event of acceptance of the Subcontractor, D.L.D. undertakes to comply with Article 28 of the General Data Protection Regulation.

-DLD guarantees the confidentiality of the Personal Data and undertakes to ensure that the persons authorised to process them in accordance with the Contract comply with an obligation of confidentiality and receive the necessary training in the protection of personal data.
+D.L.D. guarantees the confidentiality of the Personal Data and undertakes to ensure that the persons authorised to process them following the Contract comply with an obligation of confidentiality and receive the necessary training in the protection of personal data.

-DLD agrees to notify the Client within 48 hours (business days) of any breach of security of Personal Data and any breach of Personal Data processed under the subscription and to cooperate with the Client in the deployment of remedial measures.
-DLD undertakes to collaborate with the Client in carrying out an impact analysis, in managing requests to exercise the rights of the persons concerned and in the event of prior consultation of the CNIL by a Client.
+D.L.D. agrees to notify the Client within 48 hours (business days) of any breach of security of Personal Data and any breach of Personal Data processed under the subscription and to cooperate with the Client to deploy remedial measures.
+D.L.D. undertakes to collaborate with the Client in carrying out an impact analysis, in managing requests to exercise the rights of the persons concerned, and in the event of prior consultation of the CNIL by a Client.

 Applicable law and jurisdiction

-In the event of a dispute concerning the interpretation or execution of these GCU, the Parties shall endeavour to find an amicable solution to their dispute, by involving their respective General Management.
+In a dispute concerning the interpretation or execution of these G.C.U., the Parties shall endeavor to find an amicable solution to their dispute by involving their respective General Management.

-If no solution is found, the Parties agree to submit to a conciliation procedure by means of a request to the President of the competent Commercial Court, implemented by the most diligent Party by sending a registered letter to the other Party in this regard.
-The Parties shall then have a period of fifteen (15) days to set up the conciliation procedure and one (1) month to reach an agreement, unless a written agreement extending the period is reached.
-If no agreement is reached, the Parties shall recover their full freedom of action.
+If no solution is found, the Parties agree to submit to a conciliation procedure using a request to the President of the competent Commercial Court, implemented by the most diligent Party by sending a registered letter to the other Party.
+The Parties shall then have a period of fifteen (15) days to set up the conciliation procedure and one (1) month to reach an agreement unless a written agreement extending the period is reached.
+The Parties shall recover their complete freedom of action if no agreement is reached.